loopbackio/loopback-next/docs/site/Model.md

 purpose for these ORMs/ODMs.
 Some of these frameworks may also provide decorators with conflicting names (e.g. another `@model` decorator), which might warrant avoiding the provided juggler decorators.

+## FAQ

+Feel overwhelmed?
+Here are some examples of setting up models: